robrich/docker-hands-on-workshop/00-Install/README.md

 Downloading docker images takes a while, so let's kick this off so we make sure they exist when we need them:

 1. `docker pull nginx:alpine`
-2. `docker pull node`
+2. `docker pull node:alpine`
-3. `docker pull microsoft/aspnetcore:2.0`
+3. `docker pull microsoft/dotnet:2.1-aspnetcore-runtime-alpine`
-4. `docker pull microsoft/aspnetcore-build:2.0`
+4. `docker pull microsoft/dotnet:2.1-sdk-alpine`

-If you're preparing for the conference from your hotel room or you're following this tutorial online, switch to Windows Containers by right-clicking the Docker icon in the system tray and choose "Switch to Windows Containers", then download these additional containers:
+**Windows only:** If you're preparing for the conference from your hotel room or you're following this tutorial online, switch to Windows Containers by right-clicking the Docker icon in the system tray and choose "Switch to Windows Containers", then download these additional containers:

 **If you're in the room, don't download these windows containers as we'll kill the conference wifi**

 1. `docker pull microsoft/nanoserver:1803`
 2. `docker pull stefanscherer/node-windows`
-3. `docker pull microsoft/aspnetcore:2.0`
+3. `docker pull microsoft/dotnet:2.1-aspnetcore-runtime`
-4. `docker pull microsoft/aspnetcore-build:2.0`
+4. `docker pull microsoft/dotnet:2.1-sdk`
 5. Switch back to Linux containers -- we'll begin with Linux workloads

 ![Switch to Windows Containers](switch-to-windows.png)